tarantool/cartridge-cli/examples/getting-started-app/README.md

 ![Two replica sets](./images/two-replicasets.png)

+Now we have two replica sets implementing their roles, but `vshard` is not running yet.
+Press the button `Bootstrap vshard` on `Cluster` tab.

-Now open the console and add a customer using `curl`:
+Open the console and add a customer using `curl`:

 ```bash
 getting-started-app $ curl -X POST -v -H "Content-Type: application/json" -d '{"customer_id":18, "name": "Victor"}' http://localhost:8081/storage/customers/create